microsoft/PTVS/README.md

 # Python tools for Visual Studio

-Python support for [Visual Studio 2017](https://aka.ms/PTVS) is developed and managed here.
+Python support for [Visual Studio](https://aka.ms/PTVS) is developed and managed here.

 Visit our page on [VisualStudio.com](https://aka.ms/PTVS) for an overview and download links, and check out our documentation on [docs.microsoft.com](https://aka.ms/PTVSDocs) and our (old) [Getting Started](http://aka.ms/PTVSTutorial) series on YouTube.